-- \$500k- Affordable Housing Trust Fund- Fund the new affordable housing trust fund with \$500,000 in seed money from the General Fund to pay a percentage of impact fees, subsidize units with expiring affordability requirements, and fund maintenance and repair of affordable units. - \$100k- Direct revenues from certain program fees to Affordable Housing Trust Fund- For example, direct revenues from the Foreclosure Registry, which generates approximately \$100,000 \$125,000 annually in revenue. - \$50k FY 20/21 Nexus Study- Participate in a region-wide Nexus Study for Linkage Fees. - \$80k FY 20/21 Attainable Housing Program Manager- Budget \$80,000 in Fiscal Year 20/21 for salary and benefits for a new program manager in the Community Services Department.
+- \$500k- Affordable Housing Trust Fund- Fund the new affordable housing trust fund annually with \$500,000 from the General Fund to pay a percentage of impact fees, subsidize units with expiring affordability requirements, and fund maintenance and repair of affordable units. - \$100k- Direct revenues from certain program fees to Affordable Housing Trust Fund- For example, direct revenues from the Foreclosure Registry and Vacation Rental Registry. - \$50k FY 20/21 Nexus Study Participate with Orange County in a region-wide Nexus Study for Linkage Fees. - \$80k FY 20/21 Attainable Housing Program Manager Fiscal Year 20/21 Budget includes \$80k for salary and benefits for a new program manager in the Community Services Department.